Coastal Zone Management Act

 Article 33

-Any person who violates prohibitions of coastal protection plans within a coastal protection zone set forth in Subparagraph 4 of Paragraph 1 on Article 15 shall be punished with a fine no less than NT$30,000 but not exceeding NT$150,000.
+Any person who violates prohibitions of coastal disaster prevention plans within a coastal disaster prevention zone set forth in Subparagraph 4 of Paragraph 1 on Article 15 shall be punished with a fine no less than NT$30,000 but not exceeding NT$150,000.

-Where coastal protection works are damaged or destroyed as a result of a violation in the preceding paragraph, the violator shall be punished with imprisonment not exceeding five years; in addition thereto, a fine not exceeding NT$300,000.
+Where coastal disaster prevention works are damaged or destroyed as a result of a violation in the preceding paragraph, the violator shall be punished with imprisonment not exceeding five years; in addition thereto, a fine not exceeding NT$300,000.

 Where a disaster is caused as a result of a violation in paragraph 1, the violator shall be punished with imprisonment no less than one year but not exceeding seven years; in addition thereto, a fine not exceeding NT$500,000.